eliabntt/GRADE-RR/README.md

 # GRADE-RR or how to Generate Realistic Animated Dynamic Environments for Robotics Research
 ## Project developed with Isaac Sim 2021.2.1

-#### Isaac 2022 branch is being updated --- All the commands will work equally between the two versions.
+## Isaac 2022 branch is updated --- Only for the main paper_simulation script and the helper code.
+Will finish that in a while.

 This repository contains the code of GRADE.